Plumas County Clerk-Recorder

 Issuing marriage licenses and performing short ceremonies

-Maintaining registries for process servers, legal document assistants, and unlawful detainers
+Maintaining registries for process servers and legal document assistants

-Processing fictitious business name statements filings as well as environmental documents including notices of determination
+Processing Fictitious Business Name statements filings as well as environmental documents including notices of determination, environmental impact reports, etc.

 Processing notary public filings

-Recording all land title documents, liens, mining claims, and veteran's documents
+Recording all land title documents, liens, mining claims, and veteran's discharges

 Registering vital statistics including births, deaths, and marriages